 Coast Capital Savings is a credit union—like a bank except that it's owned by its members.
 It's a co‐operative.
 This website is devoted to educating you—the members—about co‐operatives and about Coast Capital.

 Banking is a service that’s essential to society; commerce cannot function without it.
 In the old days, the big banks might not have been willing to service small and remote locations, so the residents needed to co‐operate among themselves by starting their own financial institution.
 These days, the bigger problem is that the banking industry can be powerful and domineering.
-It’s also very lucrative, and their profits (taken from you) get taken back to Toronto and given to their executives and shareholders.
+It’s also very lucrative, and their profits (taken from you) get moved back to Toronto and given to their executives and shareholders.
 The goal of co-

 But know this: your vote counts when the co-

 My goal with this website is to provide some independent advice about what’s in the best interest of members.
 I don’t have opinions on every subject; mostly just about issues of governance.